-An apical abscess is one of the most common types of dental abscesses, which are serious dental issues that require treatment.
-When you have an abscess, it's important to visit your dentist promptly for diagnosis and treatment.
+Apical abscesses are one of the most common dental abscesses and can develop into serious dental issues.
+If you experience symptoms, it's essential to visit a dental professional promptly for diagnosis and treatment.
 Arriving at your appointment armed with a basic knowledge of what the abscess is can also help.

 What Is an Apical Abscess?

-A dental abscess is your body's inflammatory reaction to infection in the nerve of the tooth, as a study in the International Journal of Applied Dental Sciences explains.
-The abscess itself is a collection of pus arising from a source of infection in the root of the tooth, according to Merck Manuals.
-The collection of pus formed in response to infection can break through the tissues and discharge into the mouth.
+A dental abscess is your body's inflammatory reaction to an infection in the tooth's nerve.
+The abscess itself is a collection of pus arising from a source of infection at the tooth's root, which can break through the tissues and discharge into the mouth.

-As the Mayo Clinic explains, severe dental abscesses can even lead to sepsis, which is a life-threatening infection in the blood stream.
+Severe dental abscesses can even lead to sepsis, which is a life-threatening infection in the bloodstream.
 These severe manifestations can require hospitalization.

-Your dentist will tap your teeth to assess sensitivity, take X-rays and possibly recommend a CT scan for further evaluation, according to the Mayo Clinic.
+Your dentist will tap your teeth to assess sensitivity, take X-rays and possibly recommend a CT scan for further evaluation.
 Your history of symptoms will also aid the diagnosis.

 Sometimes, it can be unclear which tooth is causing the abscess.
-As a study in the Journal of International Dental and Medical Research notes, if this is the case, your dentist may insert a gutta percha point—a flexible material—into the draining opening of the abscess.
+If this is the case, your dentist may insert a gutta-percha point—a flexible material—into the draining opening of the abscess.
 An X-ray will then trace the opening of the abscess straight to the primary source of infection.

-Treatment for an apical abscess starts at the source of infection, as the Mayo Clinic explains.
-For large swellings, your dentist may need to drain the infection and deliver antibiotics if the infection has spread.
-For dental abscesses contained in the mouth, your dentist may recommend root canal therapy or an extraction of the infected tooth.
+Acute apical abscess treatment starts at the source of infection.
+Your dental professional may need to drain the infection and deliver antibiotics if the infection has spread for large swellings.
+For dental abscesses contained in the mouth, your dentist may recommend root canal therapy or extraction of the infected tooth.

-If you have any signs of an abscess, it's important to visit your dental professional.
+If you have any signs of an abscess, it's important to visit a dental professional.
 An infection can cause severe problems and spread to other regions of the body, making it a higher risk to your health.
-Arming yourself with this information can help you keep an eye on your dental health and make appointments with your dentist as necessary if an urgent concern arises, such as an apical abscess.
+Arming yourself with this information can help you keep an eye on your dental health and make appointments with your dentist as necessary if an urgent concern arises.